Makoto Tamada: Superbike World Championship

 On October 6, 2009, Kawasaki announced that Tamada would not be offered a contract for 2010.
 His place would be taken by former MotoGP rider Chris Vermeulen.

 2010

 In 2010, Tamada returned to WSBK in a one-off outing for the Reitwagen BMW team at Portimao in Portugal.
 He retired from the first race and finished 19th in the second race.

 2011

 On July 31, 2011, Tamada competed in the Suzuka 8 Hour race for the Musashi RT Harc-Pro team.
 He rode alongside former 500cc racer Tadayuki Okada and Takumi Takahashi.
 The team eventually took third position in the race, roughly one and a half minutes after the winning team finished.

-In late August, it was announced that Tamada would race in the Nurburgring round of the 2011 World Superbike Championship for the Castrol Honda team.
-He replaced Ruben Xaus, who was sitting out the race due to a back injury.
+In late August, it was announced that Tamada would race in the Nurburgring round of the 2011 Superbike World Championship for the Castrol Honda team.
+He replaced Rubén Xaus, who was sitting out the race due to a back injury.